 - The approximate number of people attending the meeting or event

 - Reservations within 2 weeks of an event that do not involve food/beverage or A/V usage can be made and promptly confirmed via email; other reservations require delayed confirmation.

 - If food or beverage is to be served, a caterer approved by the college must be used.

 - If A/V equipment is to be used, specific arrangements with our Technology Integration Services (TIS) office are required.
 This may require training before the event.
 A $50 logistics fee will be charged.

 - If the event occurs over a weekend (Friday evening through Sunday evening), specific arrangements must be made for building security and timely cleanup.
 In addition, a $300 logistics fee will be charged.

 Unlocking and Locking of Rooms:

-- Classrooms and Conference Rooms will automatically unlock 30 minutes before a scheduled class or event, and will lock at the end of the scheduled event (unless another event occurs within 30 minutes).
+- Classrooms and Conference Rooms will automatically unlock 30 minutes before a scheduled class or event and will remain unlocked for 15 minutes after the reservation end time.

 Student Organization Meetings: